cemico/FlickrFindr/README.md

 bar was expanded to allow a History display, but didn't get to writing up a table to display and track / push a selection through.
 Some of the photos out there are pretty nice - thought it might also be nice to add a Share button ...
+Two bigger hit items which would be nice are on the details page.  first, setting it up to support pinch and zoom on the image, and secondly, to support left/right swiping via a page control or another single image collection.

 ## The Ask